luigifreda/pyslam/TROUBLESHOOTING.md

 ```
 $ ./install_thirdparty.sh
 ```
 as explained in the main [README](./README.md) file.
-That's required in order to properly build and install the thirdparty libs.
+That's required in order to properly build and install the required thirdparty libs.

 ### Problems with ROS and OpenCV